maab-osman/information-security-course/h4-johnny-tables.md

 ### Munroe - xkcd 327: "Exploits of a Mom"
 The comic shows a mom naming her child
 " Robert'); DROP TABLE Students;-- "
-I recognized this sql query but on a second thought I realized that it is  malicious input is used to trick a system into deleting a whole database table.
+I recognized this SQL query but on second thought, I realized that it is  malicious input that is used to trick a system into deleting a whole database table.
 - The teacher on the call later emphasized that the data had been lost because of her son (The injection).
-- The mother replies saying that they should have "sanitized" their database inputs referring to he practice of validating and cleaning user input to prevent injection attacks.
+- The mother replies, saying that they should have "sanitized" their database inputs, referring to the practice of validating and cleaning user input to prevent injection attacks.

 **References**
 - Munroe, R. (n.d.).
 Exploits of a Mom. [online] xkcd.
 Available at: https://xkcd.com/327/.